Synacktiv-contrib/Modmobmap/README.md

 Using Modmobmap with srsLTE
 ------------------------------

-Modmodmap can be used with `srsLTE` to retrieve LTE cells with a Software-Defined Radio device compatible with UHD, Soapy drivers like the RTL-SDR.
+Modmodmap can be used with `srsLTE` to retrieve LTE cells with a Software-Defined Radio device compatible with UHD, and Soapy drivers like the RTL-SDR.

 To use this feature, please issue the following command: